-BBC Crew Luckily Made It Out Alive From Mount Etna Eruption That Left 10 Injured
+Mount Etna Eruption Leaves 10 Injured & BBC Crew Caught Up In The Blast

 Etna, which is 3,322 meters high and is the most active in Europe, is located in the eastern part of the island of Sicily, between the provinces of Messina and Catania, and its last eruption was recorded on 28 February.

-[Featured Image by Marco Di Lauro/Getty Images]
+[Featured image by Marco Di Lauro/Getty Images)]